Modernizing Traditional Marketing in 2025: Winning Strategies for Success

 Before mobile phones became mainstream in the 1990s, personal calls or even formal business letters were the only ways to reach customers directly.

-While not prohibitively expensive, these approaches consumed much time, effort, and coordination.
+While not prohibitively expensive, these approaches consumed a significant amount of time, effort, and coordination.

 Television and radio advertising?
 That was a different league, reserved only for those with serious budgets.